 — Gene Hartline, diagnosed with pleural mesothelioma in 2016

 The types of cells that make up your tumor — what doctors call histology — can impact your prognosis.
-Patients with epithelioid mesothelioma generally live longer than those with either sarcomatoid or biphasic (combination) subtypes, which are considered more aggressive and harder to treat.
+Patients with epithelioid mesothelioma generally live longer than those with either sarcomatoid or biphasic (combination) subtypes.
+Sarcomatoid cells are considered more aggressive and harder to treat.
 People with epithelioid tumors live an average of 200 days longer.

 Your age can affect your prognosis.
 As we age, our immune system weakens and struggles to fight off cancer growth.
 Older bodies tend to not respond as well to cancer treatment as younger bodies.
 For example, older people experience more surgical complications than younger people.

 Younger people have a better prognosis with mesothelioma than older people.
-More than half of patients diagnosed under age 50 live at least a year with mesothelioma, whereas under a third of patients diagnosed over age 75 live that long.
+More than half of patients diagnosed under age 50 live at least a year with mesothelioma.
+Under a third of patients diagnosed over age 75 live that long.

 Gender has a significant impact on mesothelioma prognosis.
 Women with mesothelioma live longer than men do.

 Researchers do not fully understand why women live longer.
 They suspect that hormones may play a role.
-They do know that women are more often diagnosed with peritoneal mesothelioma, which carries a better prognosis, than pleural mesothelioma.
+They do know that women are more often diagnosed with peritoneal mesothelioma.
+Peritoneal carries a better prognosis than pleural mesothelioma.

 Race plays a role in mesothelioma prognosis.
 In 2013, the five-year survival rate was 8.7 percent for whites and 10 percent for blacks.

 Black women tend to live the longest with mesothelioma.
 In 2013, the five-year survival rate was 13.6 percent for white women and 30.1 percent for black women.